jgm/unicode-collation/README.md

 ## Conformance

-The library passes UCA conformance tests (except for tests involving unmatched surrogates, which seem to be changed in unexpected ways by Text.pack).
+The library passes all UCA conformance tests.

-Localized collations have not been tested extensively.
+Localized collations have not been tested as extensively.

 ## Performance